 Daily Class Participation (40%): Performing, Responding

 Students are expected to arrive to class each day and prepare for that day’s instruction.
 Being prepared includes: Being on time to class, having a music binder organized with all needed music, warm ups, and other class handouts, instruments and equipment, having instruments in working order, having a pencil for marking music, getting any materials as listed on the board at the beginning of class, preparing the order of music as listed on the board at the beginning of class, and picking up your materials and putting them away in their place at the end of the class period.
 As well, they must participate fully and to the best of their ability on a daily basis.
 A musical group is unique from other school classes in that it is dependent upon the participation of each individual to succeed as a group.
-This is why a majority of the final grade is based on successful rehearsal/class participation.

 Individual Tests (30%): Performing, Responding, Connecting